 Most night vision cameras now work very well in very low light conditions and can make night-time almost look like daytime.
 The cameras often connect to a digital video recorder “DVR” which constantly records in a loop everything which occurs outside the property day and night, stamping the time and date into the recording so it can be used for evidence by the police.

-A common mistake with CCTV, especially domestic installations are that customers buy cheap low resolution LED cameras which virtually do not work at all in night-time conditions.
+A common mistake with CCTV, especially domestic installations is that customers buy cheap low resolution LED cameras which virtually do not work at all in night-time conditions.
 We usually recommend investing more money in the cameras and buy good quality night vision models.

 The digital video recorder is not quite as important, a small cheaper machine will still record and place the time and date of its footage, it just does not record for as long a time period or have as many features as more expensive machines.